cdoucet/intphys/Pictures_examples/O5/README.md

 ###### Impossible 2

-* Magic actor spawns (but at a different place than the previous run) and then the gravity stops applying to it.
+* One actor spawns (but at a different place than the previous run) and then the gravity stops applying to it.

 ![depth](Test/visible/dynamic_1/4/depth/video.gif)
 ![mask](Test/visible/dynamic_1/4/masks/video.gif)